Refeeding and Mental Health Symptoms: Why You Feel Worse Before You Feel Better in Eating Disorder Recovery

 • Emotional distress

-Removing it can feel destabilizing at first.
+Removing or reducing those behaviors can feel destabilizing at first.

-3. Increased Brain Energy = Increased Awareness
+3. Increased Brain Energy Can Mean Increased Awareness

 How Long Do These Symptoms Last?

-This is one of the most common questions—and understandably so.
+This is one of the most common questions.

 For many individuals:

-• Symptoms gradually stabilize over time
+• Symptoms gradually stabilize with consistent nutrition

-• Emotional regulation improves with continued nourishment
+• Emotional regulation improves over time

 How to Cope With Mental Health Symptoms During Refeeding